FACTBOX-What we know and do not know about the new coronavirus

 HOW IS IT TRANSMITTED AND HOW CAN IT BE PREVENTED?
 The virus can be transmitted via droplets when an infected person breathes out, coughs or sneezes, and can also spread via contaminated surfaces such as door handles.

 Experts have said it is more easily transmitted than the SARS virus.
-The incubation period is up to 14 days.
+The incubation period is believed to be up to 14 days.
 People may be able to infect others before symptoms appear.
-The World Health Organization (WHO) recommends that people frequently wash hands, cover mouth and nose when sneezing or coughing, and avoid close contact with those who are sick.
+The WHO recommends that people frequently wash hands, cover their mouth and nose when sneezing or coughing, and avoid close contact with those who are sick.

 DO FACE MASKS HELP?
 "We recommend the use of masks for people who have symptoms ... because the virus transmits through droplets," says medical expert Sylvie Briand.